In this guide, we’ll share the blueprint for a great architect CV that highlights your skills and achievements. We’ll also... Read more...

 Sprinkle keywords from the job description throughout your CV in prominent places, like in the responsibilities and achievements listed in your employment history, and in your personal statement.

 For more detailed information on how to tailor your CV, check out our dedicated blog.
+Also, we recommend learning about how to prepare your documents for applicant tracking systems – here is our guide to ATS software and CVs.

 A good tip for how to write a CV that shows your personality is by considering including hobbies and interests.